Fred Lake: Early life

 Lake was the fourth child of Nova Scotians Wesley and Julia Lake.
 Before having Fred in 1866, the couple had given birth to their first child, Edgar James, their second son, Rupert, and daughter Alice.
 The family moved to Boston in 1868, when Fred was 2, and had three more children, Walter, Nellie, and Charles.
-Wesley died on May 31st 1879, leaving Julia to raise her seven children alone in East Boston.
+Wesley died on May 31, 1879, leaving Julia to raise her seven children alone in East Boston.
 As a young teenager, Fred was dependent on his mother as well as his two older brothers who had jobs in a local pottery factory.
 He attended the local elementary and high school where he learned to play baseball.

 Professional career

 Early career

 Aptly nicknamed the "baseball tourist", Fred Lake spent his baseball career frequently changing both leagues and teams.
 He began his career at the age of 20 after joining the Salem (Massachusetts) Baseball Club.
 He did not stay for long, though, and moved on to teams in Dover, New Hampshire, and Hingham, Massachusetts.
 According to the Hingham Journal, his season with the team was the best one they had had up to that time.
 In 1890 he joined the New Brunswick Provincial League back in Canada and was hired as the captain and manager of the Moncton team.
 After a successful season, he was recruited for the National League Boston Beaneaters and joined the team as a back-up player for the 1891 season.

 After his first season in the major league with the Beaneaters, he went back to the minor league for two seasons with Milwaukee and Wilkes-Barre.
 He then rejoined the National League in 1894 with the Louisville Colonels, again as a back-up.
 In 1895 he went back to the minor leagues with Toronto, followed by a season with Kansas City in 1896.
 In 1897 he rejoined the Beaneaters and played with them for one season before joining the Pittsburgh Pirates for the 1898 season.

 In 1899, he left the major league again and played semi-pro for Lowell, Massachusetts, and led the team to the New England League championship.
-He stayed with the Lowell team until 1905, and then joined New Bedford, then Lawrence, and was back with Lowell by 1906.
+He stayed with the Lowell Tigers until 1905, and then joined New Bedford, then Lawrence, and was back with Lowell by 1906.
 He gave Alexander Bannwart, a recent Princeton graduate, a try-out.
 Later in the season, Bannwart bought the team and released Lake.

 In 1907 he played for Little Rock, Arkansas, and became a scout for the Boston Red Sox.
 Lake was credited for discovering some great players such as Tris Speaker, Smokey Joe Wood, Harry Hooper and Bill Carrigan.